MadhavanShanmugam888/Python-Data-Analysis-Projects/Electronics Product Analytics/Readme.md

-.

 📊 Electronics Product Analytics – Python Data Analysis Project 📌 Project Overview

-This project focuses on analyzing customer ratings and product performance in an electronics marketplace using Python.
+This project analyzes customer ratings and product performance in an electronics marketplace using Python.

-The goal is to transform raw customer review data into business insights that help companies improve product quality, marketing strategy, and vendor decisions.
+The objective is to transform raw review data into actionable business insights that help companies improve product quality, marketing strategy, and vendor decision-making.

-This is a complete end-to-end data analytics project covering:
+This is a complete end-to-end Data Analytics project covering:

 Data Cleaning
 Exploratory Data Analysis (EDA)